Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **columns**

+  An array of column definition objects for the grid's columns, with each object having the following properties:

   * field - required - can be the name of a field in the Elasticsearch document (e.g.
     `metadata.created_by_id`) or one of the following special field names: